altifuse/message-crypto/README.md

   - With the Spring Boot JPA implementation, the simple database access this application needs doesn't need custom queries.
 Because of this, there is no need to worry about SQL injections
   - About XSS: Thymeleaf already HTML escapes all output unless it's in a `th:utext` (unescaped) field

-- **How to correctly handle exceptions in a Spring Web application?** By default, Spring Boot handles all exceptions by redirecting the user to the existing `/error` views.
+- ~~How to correctly handle exceptions in a Spring Web application?~~ By default, Spring Boot handles all exceptions by redirecting the user to the existing `/error` views.
 This is an easy solution and sufficient from the point of view of an end user, but it has a flaw that affects both developers and applications that may rely on a REST API: it does not forward *what* happened.
 On the other hand, letting the user know what kind of error was thrown may not be a good idea from a security perspective.
-For this case, I'm still not sure of how this should be dealt with.
+For this case, I'm still not sure which is the best approach.
 Basically, the options are:

   - Leave the error handling as-is, that is, set the error templates up and let Spring deal with them;
   - Disable Spring's own error mappings and handle exceptions manually.